Service UpdateImportant information for people applying for housing in Fife

 - How your application has been assessed and the points you have been awarded

-- How to enquire about or appeal against our decision
+- How to appeal against our decision

 Your application will be placed in a group that reflects your needs.
 The categories are: